Lisek7287/Discord-Themes/README.md

 ## 🎯 Purpose of This Repo

-- Provide cross-platform Discord customization (PC + Android)
+- Provide cross-platform Discord customization (PC + Phone)
 - Share ready-to-use themes with no coding required
 - Inspire others to express themselves visually